gaehlerm/SoftwareEngineering/README.md

 ### Error prone

 There are several other issues with inheritance.
 This is already clear due to the fact that Michael Feathers wrote in his book Working Effectively with Legacy Code several examples that he wanted to refactor.
-In about half of them there were problems with inherited or global variables or overridden methods.
+In about half of them there were problems with inherited or global variables, or overridden methods.
 It’s just so easy to create bugs with inheritance.
 One misspelled function will not override the base class function and thus creating a bug.
 You can delete a derived class function and the code still compiles due to the base class function.
 Meanwhile without inheritance you would get a compiler error.

-Though it has to be said, that with the `override` keyword or attribute, this problem has been resolved in some programming languages as C++ and Java.
+Though it has to be said, that with the `override` keyword or attribute, this problem has been resolved in some programming languages like C++ and Java.
 Still, I would recommend not to use inheritance and always use `override` in case you do have to use inheritance to prevent nasty bugs.

 ### Obscure code